 As an award-winning scholar-teacher, I am deeply invested in integrating my research interests with my teaching and mentorship practices.
 In my classroom, I am motivated to create a space where my students can make important and necessary demands of themselves and of me regarding how to critique and unpack the social world.
 Inspired by bell hooks’ Teaching to Transgress, I aim for my classes to be able to “collectively imagine” ways to break down social boundaries.
 In fact, it was in an introductory sociology class that I first found myself able to develop the skills to think critically and thoughtfully about the world around me.
 With the tools sociology provided, I was able to question social norms and rethink my own identity and my position in society — every day in the classroom continues to refine these skills, supporting my belief that learning is a lifelong effort.
 My own intellectual journey informs my overall teaching philosophy, where I center student learning and engagement with critical, intersectional, and historically informed analysis of the social world.

 RACE AND RACISM (RACE AND MINORITY GROUP RELATIONS)

-A sociological introduction to understanding the construction of race and racism in the United States, this course focuses on the dynamics between people of various racial and ethnic groups, as well as how these groups interact with, and within, social institutions such as government, families, mass media, and schools.
+A sociological introduction to understanding the construction of race and racism in the United States, this course focuses on the dynamics affecting people of various racial and ethnic groups, particularly how these groups interact with, and within, social institutions such as government, families, mass media, and schools.